isabella232/advertising-cloud.en/help/dsp/execution/ad-unit-setup/overlay.md

     * -1: Behind the video
     * Background: Behind video and other overlays, will scale to full width & height, aspect ratio will not be preserved.

 &#42;Interactive Preroll ads will vary in size based on the site, so we recommend overlays either be set to scale (by setting width and height to percentages) or be anchored only to one side of the ad with a ‘floating’ edge on the other side when scaling is not desired.
 Scaling may distort text and details.
-(See  [https://www.tubemogul.com/marketing/showcase/pre-roll-interactive.html](https://www.tubemogul.com/marketing/showcase/pre-roll-interactive.html) for examples.)

 ## Best Practices on Designing an Overlay